Observational implications of cosmologically coupled black holes: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous referee for feedback on the manuscript.
 SG is supported by the University of Auckland doctoral scholarship.
 RJME, JJE and MMB acknowledge support of Marsden Fund Council managed through Royal Society Te Apārangi.
 This project utilized NeSI high-performance computing facilities.
 We thank Kevin Croker and Duncan Farrah (and collaborators) for valuable correspondence and a careful reading of an earlier draft of this work.